Thailand Travel Tips

 Getting There by Water Main port: Bangkok (website: www.bkp.port.co.th), but there are very limited passenger services available.
 There are passenger crossings between Thailand and Laos at several points along the Mekong River.

-lines call at Thailand.
+Cruise lines call at Thailand.

 Getting There by Rail State Railways of Thailand operate through trains (tel: (02) 222 0175; website: www.thailandrailway.com) between Butterworth in Malaysia, with daily connections between elsewhere in Malaysia and Singapore and the borders with Cambodia (at Aranyaprathet) and Laos (at Nong Khai).
 The opulent Eastern and Oriental Express (tel: 0845 077 2222, within the UK; website: www.orient-express.com) runs directly from Bangkok to Singapore, but is expensive.

-There are international roads from Cambodia, Malaysia and Laos.
+Getting There by Road There are international roads from Cambodia, Malaysia and Laos.
 Roads into Myanmar are not officially open to tourist traffic.
 Long distance air-conditioned buses travel to border crossing towns and can be arranged at the bus stations or through travel companies.

-The following goods may be imported into Thailand without incurring customs duty by any person, irrespective of age: 200 cigarettes or 250g of tobacco or equal weight of cigars; 1l of alcoholic liquor.
+Overview The following goods may be imported into Thailand without incurring customs duty by any person, irrespective of age: 200 cigarettes or 250g of tobacco or equal weight of cigars; 1l of alcoholic liquor.

 Prohibited Exports There are restrictions on the import and export of illegal drugs and all firearms and ammunition, and the export of items of archaeological interest or historical value, without a certificate of authorization from the Department of Fine Arts in Thailand.
 The export of images of the Buddha and other religious artifacts is also subject to this ruling.
 Radio transceiver equipment, plant and living materials, live animals or products, medicines and chemicals also require a permit from the relevant government agency.

-Any drug-related offences are severely punished and may result in life imprisonment or even the death penalty.
+Warning: Any drug-related offences are severely punished and may result in life imprisonment or even the death penalty.

-Getting Around By Air Thai Airways International (TG) (website: www.thaiairways.com) runs services to all major towns, using a total of 12 airports including Phuket and Chiang Mai.
+Internal Travel: Getting Around By Air Thai Airways International (TG) (website: www.thaiairways.com) runs services to all major towns, using a total of 12 airports including Phuket and Chiang Mai.
 Bangkok Airways (PG) (website: www.bangkokair.com) flies several additional routes including Ko Samui.
 Discounts are available in off-peak seasons and during special promotional periods.
 PB Air (website: www.pbair.com) and Nok Air (website: www.nokair.co.th) also fly domestically.

 Departure tax: ฿50 (฿100 from February 2007) for all domestic flights, ฿300 for domestic flights from Samui Airport.
 Children under two years are exempt.